 We have never declared nor paid cash dividends on our common stock.
 We currently plan to retain all of our future earnings, if any, to finance the operation, development and growth of our business.
-In addition, the terms of any future debt or credit agreements may preclude us from paying dividends.
 As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.